Soro82/electric-kitchens/README.md

 * Django - https://www.djangoproject.com
 * Bootstrap v4.1 - https://getbootstrap.com

+### Database
+PostgreSQL from Code Institute was used to create the database for this website.

 ### Programs Used
 * GitHub - to host the source code.
 * GitPod - IDE used to develop the website.